 The NSW Victims’ Rights and Support Act (2013) states:

-For matters that relate to serious injury or death caused by a criminal road accident, VOCAL is able to provide assistance with:
+In matters that relate to serious injury or death caused by a criminal MVA, VOCAL can you help with:

 - Emotional support and advocacy